imsushant12/AWS-Notes/53_AWS_Amplify.md

   amplify publish
   ```

-  - Or use **Amplify Console** to connect Git repo → auto-deploy on push.
+  - Or use **Amplify Console** to connect Git repo → auto-deploy on push

 ## Cloud Sandbox

 A **Cloud Sandbox** is a secure, isolated AWS (or other cloud provider) environment used for:

-- **Testing**, **developing**, or **experimenting** without affecting production.
+- **Testing**, **developing**, or **experimenting** without affecting production
-- **Training and demos** for teams or students.
+- **Training and demos** for teams or students
-- **Trying new services** safely and temporarily.
+- **Trying new services** safely and temporarily

 ### Key Features

-- Limited scope (IAM permissions or time-based).
+- Limited scope (IAM permissions or time-based)
-- Often pre-configured with sample data.
+- Often pre-configured with sample data
-- Can be destroyed after testing.
+- Can be destroyed after testing

 ### Use Cases

-- Internal team testing or POC builds.
+- Internal team testing or POC builds
-- Education platforms (like AWS Educate, Qwiklabs).
+- Education platforms (like AWS Educate, Qwiklabs)
-- Secure evaluation of 3rd party tools or packages.
+- Secure evaluation of 3rd party tools or packages

 ## AWS Amplify Gen 2

-**Amplify Gen 2** is a new evolution of Amplify that introduces **Infrastructure-as-TypeScript**, more dev-friendly workflows, and increased customization.
+**Amplify Gen 2** is a new evolution of Amplify that introduces **Infrastructure-as-TypeScript**, more dev-friendly workflows, and increased customization

 ### Features of Amplify Gen 2

 1. **TypeScript-based Backend Definition**
-  -Define backend like auth, storage, APIs directly in code.
+  -Define backend like auth, storage, APIs directly in code
-  - Full code control over backend infra.
+  - Full code control over backend infra

 2. **Pull Request Previews**
-  - Auto-generated preview environments per PR.
+  - Auto-generated preview environments per PR
-  - Great for team collaboration and QA.
+  - Great for team collaboration and QA

 3. **Improved CI/CD**
-  - Uses **GitHub Actions** or custom workflows.
+  - Uses **GitHub Actions** or custom workflows
-  - More flexibility than Amplify Console-only pipelines.
+  - More flexibility than Amplify Console-only pipelines

 4. **Testing Support**

-  - Easily unit test backend logic and APIs before pushing.
+  - Easily unit test backend logic and APIs before pushing

 5. **Environment Awareness**

-  - Scoped secrets, settings, and logic based on dev/stage/prod.
+  - Scoped secrets, settings, and logic based on dev/stage/prod

 6. **Next.js, Nuxt, Expo Support**

-  - First-class support for fullstack JS/TS frameworks.
+  - First-class support for fullstack JS/TS frameworks

 ### Amplify Gen 1 vs Gen 2